bgamari/ghc-wiki-import/status/may16.md

 - **Record system enhancements** \[[OverloadedRecordFields](overloaded-record-fields)\].
 At long last, `OverloadedRecordFields` will finally be available in GHC 8.0, allowing multiple uses of the same field name and a form of type-directed name resolution.

-- A huge improvement to pattern matching (including much better coverage of GADTs), based on the work of Simon PJ and Georgios Karachalias.
+- A huge improvement to **pattern match checking** (including much better coverage of GADTs), based on the work of Simon PJ and Georgios Karachalias.
 For more details, see [ their paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/pattern-matching/gadtpm.pdf).

 - **More Backpack improvements**.
 There's a new user-facing syntax which allows multiple modules to be defined a single file, and we're hoping to release at least the ability to publish multiple "units" in a single Cabal file. **TODO FIXME**: Edward, is there ANY documentation about this?!